-Incorporated on February 12, 2008, Castle Pines is a city of about 10,000 located approximately 20 miles south of Denver in Douglas County, Colorado.
-Castle Pines is a secluded community surrounded by more than 15,000 acres of dedicated open space, exclusive Castle Pines Village and Reuter-HessReservoir.
+Incorporated on February 12, 2008, Castle Pines, CO is a city of about 10,000 located approximately 20 miles south of Denver in Douglas County, Colorado.
+Castle Pines, CO is a secluded community surrounded by more than 15,000 acres of dedicated open space, exclusive Castle Pines Village and Reuter-HessReservoir.
 Within Castle Pines there are 13 miles of nature trails, 4 parks (The Retreat, Coyote Ridge, Daniel’s Gate & Elk Ridge Park) and 560 acres of open space.
-It is served by the Douglas County Sheriff’s department and the South Metro Fire Department.

 Castle Pines Village is one of the most prestigious neighborhoods in Colorado, this gated residential community features two Jack Nicklaus signature golf courses, incredible landscaping and rock formations, and spectacular views of Pikes Peak, Mount Evans, and the Rocky Mountain Front Range.
 Extraordinary luxury custom homes are nestled amidst a quiet, forested, mountain setting, with an abundance of native wildlife and forestry.
 Recognized as a high-quality residential community, residents enjoy world-class golf courses, spectacular amenities and service, as well as social events, hiking trails, and much more.
 The Village at Castle Pines offers an array of upscale restaurants, boutiques, and shops for the whole family to enjoy.
 An ideal location with easy access to the airport and downtown and excellent Douglas County Schools, in a safe secure, environment, makes this neighborhood a fantastic community to live in.